 One of the objectives of the “founding fathers” of EDAC was to establish a Canadian industrial development course and, by late 1971, a decision had been made to proceed with a course on a trial basis.
 It was agreed at an early stage that, although the course must be relevant to economic development practitioners, it should attempt to widen their horizons rather than concentrate solely on day-to-day problems.
-Thus the courses must have a content from both academic and practical viewpoints.

-Since 1974, various seminars are offered each year and this part of the program required expanding to a regional emphasis, with more emphasis on delivery across Canada of economic development programs.
+Various seminars are offered each year and this part of the program required expanding to a regional emphasis, with more emphasis on delivery across Canada of economic development programs.
 These seminars cover different topics and form a method of continuing education.

 EDAC’s program is based on a description of the professional, identifying competency, both in academic background and practical experience.
 The professional so qualifying will be granted the professional designation, Certified Economic Developer (Ec.D.) that will signify his/her credentials.
 This designation along with a requirement of re-certification every three years, will establish and maintain a uniform and professional basis for all Canadians employed in this field which is supported by industry and governments.